Sunshine pop: Origins and definition

 The Beach Boys recording Pet Sounds in early 1966.
-While Brian Wilson's production techniques were a pivotal influence on sunshine pop producers, the group's sound largely contrasted the genre.
+While Brian Wilson's production techniques were a pivotal influence on sunshine pop producers, the group's sound was largely distanced from the genre.

 According to AllMusic, the "star" sunshine pop acts included the Beach Boys circa Pet Sounds, the Association, and the Mamas & the Papas, among others, with later reappraisals bringing renewed attention to lesser-known groups like Sagittarius, the Yellow Balloon, and the Millennium.
 While Wilson's production techniques substantially influenced subsequent sunshine pop developments, the Beach Boys' output largely diverged from the genre's core characteristics.
 Murray states that Phillips, to a clearer extent than Wilson, "practically created the blueprint for sunshine pop, with little of Wilson's uncommercial weirdness."
 (Note: Wilson commented in 1968, "[the Mamas & the Papas] have as much vocal as we do [backing] track […] whereas, I think, we emphasize a little more track than vocal".
 Goldenburg opines that "the vocals of sunshine pop songs are a little more anonymous and not as lushly featured as that of The Beach Boys", with the genre's "light touch" resembling that of "soft samba".
 He concluded that their album Friends had represented "the closest [they] came to the genre".)
 Howard traces the genre to Boettcher and his collaborations with Gary Usher—especially Boettcher's reconfigurations of the "California sunshine sound" originally formulated by Wilson and Terry Melcher.

 Compilation albums and retrospectives have since anthologized works from the genre, though some recordings appear interchangeably across "bubblegum pop" collections.
 Murray felt that while sharing superficial similarities with bubblegum, the latter's repetitive structures and superficial themes contrast with the "emotional richness" of the "best" examples of sunshine pop.
 In Bubblegum Music Is the Naked Truth (2001), contributor Chris Davidson writes that the "most blinding [sunshine pop] matches bubblegum's oomph", although "where bubblegum says, 'I got love in my tummy,' s-pop exclaims: 'I love the flower girl.'"